webnetweaver/GodotHeightmap2mesh/README.md

 Generated mesh supports uvs, normals, and tangents and can be textured, and use normal maps

-This has only been tested with Godot 3.
+This has been tested with Godot 3.5 only.

 MIT License